JackSzwergold/Preworn-Main/markdown/index.md

 * **[Slider][6]:** This simple slider—which works well on desktop as well as mobile browsers—is something I created using jQuery and CSS3 WebKit extensions.
 * **[Floating Cube (JavaScript)][7]:** The core HTML, CSS and JavaScript coding for a floating cube concept developed for an Apache Cordova app.
 * **[Nine Dots (JavaScript)][8]:** The core HTML, CSS and JavaScript coding for a nine dots concept developed for an Apache Cordova app.
+* **[Lexicon][9]:** A simple program that picks and displays random words and pseudo-words I find interesting.
+Has JSON API capability so this is the first step (proof of concept?) working towards a JavaScript-based application.

 ## Skills